pangolindex/exchange-contracts/contracts/staking-positions/README.md

 and then PNG is added to `PangolinStakingPositions` as reward.
 In this implementation of SAR, we also track positions instead of users, which allows leveraging the NFT technology.

-This implementation allows us to add an extra `compound` (✅) function to the core SAR functions.
+This implementation allows us to add an extra `compound()` (😎) function to the core SAR functions.
 This function makes no external calls because the reward and staking tokens are the same.
-Note that the compounding function is not just for convenience, it is also a way to bypass calling `harvest()` (❗) and restarting the staking duration.
+Note that the compounding function is not just for convenience, it is also a way to bypass calling `harvest()` (😨) and restarting the staking duration.

-* ✅ `compound()`:
+* 😎 `compound()`:
   * Harvests and restakes the accrued rewards without restarting the staking duration,
   * The staking duration of the newly staked tokens starts from zero.

 Since all positions are NFTs, this implementation opens the door for derivatives.
 This would allow stakers to “leverage their loyalty”.
 Because a position which has double the staking duration than